bmcdonald3/CUG-2026/README.md

 ## Abstract submission
-Transitioning from proprietary management stacks to OpenCHAMI requires a fundamental shift in how vendors and member sites collaborate.
-The traditional model—where developers interpret static PDF standards to build compliant tools—is slow, error-prone, and hinders the rapid iteration required for modern HPC operations.
+Transitioning from proprietary management stacks to OpenCHAMI requires a shift in how vendors and member sites collaborate.
+The traditional model, where developers interpret static PDF standards to build compliant tools, is slow, error-prone, and hinders the rapid iteration required for modern HPC operations.

 This presentation outlines a co-development methodology adopted by HPE and LANL to accelerate the delivery of core OpenCHAMI services.
 We introduce Fabrica, a framework-driven tool that automates the enforcement of API Working Group standards.
 By generating complex infrastructure layers—including event buses, Kubernetes envelopes, and OpenAPI specifications—Fabrica decouples architectural compliance from business logic.